bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 var templateId = "templateId_example"; // String | The template used to create the email id.

 var opts = {
+  'listId': "listId_example", // String | The list id to attach the bot to.
   'videoId': "videoId_example", // String | The video used in the email.
   'endDate': "endDate_example" // String | The time frame to complete sending to the list.
 };